tamb/tocada/README.md

 ```

 **note**
-The "swipe" event will fire after all types of swipe in case multiple types of swipe are triggered
+The "swipe" event will fire after all types of swipe.
+In the case multiple types of swipe are triggered
-from the same motion
+from the same motion. "swipe" will be fired after the first type of swipe event.

 It works with jQuery as well: